Complete Eye Exams in Southfield, MI

 No matter your age or physical health, it’s essential to have regular eye exams.

-During a complete eye examination, your eye doctor at Sobel Eye Care, Dr. Robert Sobel, will determine your prescription for eyeglasses or contact lenses, and will examine your eyes for common eye diseases.
+During a complete eye examination, your eye doctor, Dr. Robert Sobel, will determine your prescription for eyeglasses or contact lenses, and will examine your eyes for common eye diseases.
 He will also determine how your eyes work together as a team and assess your eyes as an indicator of your overall health.